argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-Replica is the event source deployment replicas
+DeprecatedReplica is the event source deployment replicas Deprecated: use replicas instead, will be removed in v1.5
 </p>
 </td>
 </tr>